 An early loom using stones as weights

-My Favorite section was room that described burial customs from each group.
+My Favorite section was the room that described burial customs from each group.
 Including what they were buried with, or what was found in the site.
 There were tribal burials, Romans, and even pieces from the Middle Ages.
 The displays were set into lit cases that were low enough for someone in a wheelchair to look in.
 The cables you see are part of the audio system that explains each exhibit (all in different voices!)

 I admit, I was captivated by the Roman section of the Gäubodenmuseum.
 There were so many pieces of armor normally just worn for “show”.
 Parade and formal wear, for men and horses.

-Then into Bavarian Times
+Then into Bavarian Times.

 Bavarian Brooches or Clasps